After plowing his car into a crowd outside an LA nightclub, the driver was beaten and shot by bystanders, police say - Local News 8

 Authorities have found no evidence to suggest the incident was connected to terrorism or motivated by criminal intentions beyond the driver’s impaired state, a law enforcement official said.

-The man who police believe shot Ramirez reportedly fled the scene wearing a blue jersey, officers said.
-Police believe he used a silver revolver in the shooting.
+The man believed to have shot Ramirez remains at large.
+Police said he was last seen wearing a blue Dodgers jacket.
+Officials previously said they believe he used a silver revolver in the shooting.

+Ramirez has a lengthy criminal history, including at least 11 criminal cases that range from misdemeanors to felonies, according to the Associated Press.
+He was on parole at the time of Saturday’s crash, but it’s unclear for which case.

+Ramirez was sentenced in 2020 for attacking a man outside a Whole Foods the previous year, the AP reported, citing a police interview with a Los Angeles TV station.
+Ramirez has an open case involving a January 2022 charge of felony domestic battery in which he has pleaded not guilty, according to AP.

 More than 120 firefighters respond